ombharatiya/diffusion-id/border-addition/README.md

 ## How It Works

-### Subject Detection Algorithm
+### Silhouette Border Algorithm

 1. **Load PNG image** with transparency
-2. **Analyze alpha channel** to find non-transparent pixels
+2. **Analyze alpha channel** to create a binary mask of the subject
-3. **Calculate bounding box** around all non-transparent areas (the subject)
-4. **Draw border** around the bounding box with specified color and width
+3. **Dilate the mask** using morphological dilation to expand subject pixels outward
+4. **Calculate border pixels** by subtracting original mask from dilated mask
+5. **Apply border color** to border pixels while preserving the original subject
-5. **Save result** as PNG with transparency preserved
+6. **Save result** as PNG with transparency preserved

-### Border Drawing
+### Border Drawing Technique

-The border is drawn **around the subject's bounding box**, not around every pixel edge.
-This creates a clean rectangular frame around the silhouette.
+The border follows the **exact contour/silhouette** of the subject using morphological dilation.
+This creates a border that wraps around the actual shape of the person, not just a rectangular box.

+**How dilation works:**
+- Each iteration expands the subject by 1 pixel in all directions
+- The number of iterations equals the border width
+- Border pixels are the difference between dilated and original masks

+**Visual representation:**
 ```
-┌─────────────────┐
-│                 │
-│   ┌─────────┐   │  ← Image boundaries
-│   │ Subject │   │
-│   │  with   │   │  ← Subject (non-transparent)
-│   │ Border  │   │
-│   └─────────┘   │  ← Border (configurable width & color)
-│                 │
-└─────────────────┘
+Original subject → Dilated by 2px → Border is the difference

+   ●●●●              ▓▓▓▓▓▓           ▓▓▓▓▓▓
+  ●●●●●●            ▓▓●●●●●●▓          ▓▓░░░░▓▓
+ ●●●●●●●●          ▓▓●●●●●●●●▓        ▓▓░░░░░░▓▓
+●●●●●●●●●●        ▓▓●●●●●●●●●●▓      ▓▓░░░░░░░░▓▓
+                                    (border pixels)
 ```

 ## Supported Formats